Attakuan/Attakuan/README.md

 👋 Hi, I’m Atakan Topcu.

-👀 Currently, I’m interested in deep learning for variety of clinical MRI applications along with both hardware and software realization of Magnetic Particle Imaging (MPI).
+👀 Currently, I’m interested in unsupervised deep learning for variety of clinical MRI applications along with both hardware and software realization of Magnetic Particle Imaging (MPI).

 :monocle_face: If I got the chance, I would also like to deal with other computational imaging modalities such as Fourier ptychography or cryo-EM.